ivy-llc/ivy/docs/partial_source/design/building_blocks.rst

    :align: center
    :width: 75%

-Let's look at a few examples, and observe the compiled graph of the requisite Ivy code, based on the desired backend.
+Let's look at a few examples, and observe the compiled graph of the Ivy code against the native backend code.

 First, let's set our desired backend as torch.